Cleitindograu420/Scripting_for_Brawhalla/README.md

-I am traing to make a scripting program for basicly evry true combo in the game Brawhalla this is a litle experiment of my to test and expand my programing skils in a fun way i have plans to make an ui in the future to make bind chages esier in ASCII style.
+I am traing to make a scripting program for basicly every true combo in the game Brawhalla this is a litle experiment of my to test and expand my programing skils in a fun way i have plans to make an ui in the future to make bind chages esier in ASCII style.